zone-six/microservice-template/README.md

 - A service may also publish a package or library that will help other services to interact with it.
 This may be a client library for calling its REST or GraphQL endpoints or middleware that runs pre or post http call.
 - Thought: For PubSub, instead of each service building its own client, a service could publish a package that has a method that takes a call back for each subject that it publishes a message to.
 This method could take care of the subscribing and unmarshalling of the encoded message, which could/should result in better type safety.

+## Configuration
+- Configuration should be handled using environment vars (see the internal/config folder)

+## File Storage
+- If file storage is needed, it is acceptable to read and write from disk.
+When running in containers, these paths should map to a mounted volume so that storage will be persisted.

 ## Middleware
 - CorrelationID middleware